poppinfresch/Blockchain-18-HMW/README.md

 * touch crypto.py
 * code crypto.py  - to open in vs code
 * enter code below:

 ![crypto](screenshots/crypto_py.png)
-* include .env file with your account1 private key (you can grab this from mycrypto app "wallet info")
+* include an .env file with your account1 private key (you can grab this from mycrypto app "wallet info")
 * save and navigate back to terminal directory containing crypto.py
 * run > python crypto.py
 * you should see your blocks mined, balance, and account address.